google/software-product-sprint/walkthroughs/week-3-libraries/authentication/authentication-walkthrough.md

 [OAuth](https://developers.google.com/identity/protocols/OAuth2) and
 [OpenID](https://developers.google.com/identity/protocols/OpenIDConnect) both
 allow users to login to your site using their accounts from other sites.
-For example a user could use their Twitter account to identify themsevles on your site.
+For example a user could use their Twitter account to identify themselves on your site.
 This is pretty similar to what you saw above, but is not confined to Google accounts.